The “KAUST Research Conference on New Trends in Biosensors and Bioelectronics” was held in KAUST between the 25th and 27th of February.

 Ubiquitous computing and the ever-rising need for energy efficiency, pose challenges in terms of the processing requirements and the corresponding machine complexity.
 Nonetheless, the nature of the underlying applications, particularly dealing with real-world data, offers alternative paradigms towards the efficient utilization of the available design resources.

 We are excited to share our review on Organic Field Effect Transistors sensing platforms.
 This is Dr Sandeep's first paper with the group and more to come soon.
 Organic field effect transistors (OFETs) have been the focus of sensing application research over the last two decades.
-The challenges and possible future directions of OFET arrays in embedded sensing platforms are presented.

 Last year we were fortunate to have Olga Krestinskaya spend 5 months with us.
 She did some amazing work on Analog Backpropagation learning circuits using memristor crossbars.
 Her work was accepted at the premier circuits journal, IEEE transactions on circuits and systems 1: Regular papers.
 Olga is supervised by our long time collaborator and friend Prof.